NashCat/hello-world/README.md

 # hello-world
 My first repository is a bio.
 I am a PMP turned Product owner turned scrum master and turning into a DevOps engineer.
 Hope to be a grown up some day.
+Knowing how to seemlessly commit and pull request is a goal.